Glen412710/U13A2_Glen/README.md

 \#3575D4 - Windows Blue
 \#4991FD - Dark Sky Blue

-The reason with i have chosen blue is because its more calming, inspire of being trustworthy and haveing reliabillity.
-For A and B. it drawns people showing that the company is confident on selling phones.
+The reason with i have chosen blue is because its more calming, inspire of being trustworthy and having reliability.
+For A and B. it draws people showing that the company is confident on selling phones.

 #### fonts

-I am using AirStrike font from dafont for my title becuase it can attracts people's attention.
+I am using AirStrike font from dafont for my title because it can attracts people's attention.

 I am using Coolvetica font from dafont for my main text for my website because it will make it more readable for the users.